Skip to content

 The Gramm-Leach Bliley Act (GLBA) Information Security Plan

 The Gramm-Leach-Bliley Act, also known as the Financial Modernization Act of 1999, establishes the minimum standards to protect all consumers’ personal financial information.
-This Act includes the Financial Privacy Rule which governs the collection and disclosure of customer’s personal financial information by financial institutions (Clark is defined as a financial institution under the Act based on issuance of student loans) and the Safeguard Rule which requires all
+This Act includes the Financial Privacy Rule which governs the collection and disclosure of customer’s personal financial information by financial institutions (Clark is defined as a financial institution under the Act based on issuance of student loans) and the Safeguard Rule which requires all financial institutions to design, implement and maintain safeguards to protect customer information.

 In order to ensure the security and confidentiality of private information and data, and to comply with GLB, the University adopted this Information Security Program (GLB) for certain highly critical and private financial and related information.
-This security program applies to customer financial information (“covered data”) the University receives in the course of business as required by GLB, as well as other confidential financial information the University has
+This security program applies to customer financial information (“covered data”) the University receives in the course of business as required by GLB, as well as other confidential financial information the University has voluntarily chosen as a matter of policy to include within its scope.
+This document describes many of the activities the University has established to maintain covered data according to legal and University requirements.
+This Information Security Program document is designed to provide an outline of the safeguards that apply to this information.

 Any office or department on campus that either collects, maintains, shares or has access to records containing protected personal (non-public) financial information for students, faculty or staff, including but not limited to: